mariaclarafrisoni/Project-KE4H/queries.md

 # Queries

-This section presents a selection of the SPARQL queries used in the project to retrieve data from the MiC dataset.
+This section presents the SPARQL queries used in the project to retrieve data from the [ArCo ontology](https://dati.beniculturali.it/lode/extract?lang=it&url=https://raw.githubusercontent.com/ICCD-MiBACT/ArCo/master/ArCo-release/ontologie/arco/arco.owl).
 A full explanation of the procedure and analysis is available in the [Methodology](./methodology) section.

 ### 1. Searching for castles in the dataset